NoSleepTillLambos/AlgoCrypt/README.md

 ### Feature 2

-The features of this page include a dougnut chart, a bar graph displaying the market cap of the crpytocurrency's in question and finally a polar area graph displaying the total market caps
+The features of this page include a doughnut chart, a bar graph displaying the market cap of the crypto Currency's in question and finally a polar area graph displaying the total market caps

-![image4][src/Assets/4926360.png]
+![image4][src/assets/4926360.png]

 ### Feature 3

 <!-- CONCEPT PROCESS -->
 <!-- Briefly explain your concept ideation process -->